 One Supplement at a Time

-Once you find out about natural remedies for Hirsutism, you might be tempted to try them all at once.
+Once you learn more about natural remedies for Hirsutism, you might be tempted to try them all at once.
 (I was!)
 Try to resist this temptation and opt for one supplement at a time.
-Once you’ve decided, which one you want to start with, allow for some time to see whether or not a supplement works for you.
-If you’re not experiencing side effects and are feeling better, you can go ahead and add another one, if you wish.
+Once you’ve decided which one you want to start with and got the ok from your doctor, allow for some time to see whether or not a supplement works for you.
+If you’re not experiencing side effects and are feeling better, you can go ahead and discuss another one with your doctor, if you wish.

 Sometimes supplements can quickly help you to feel better.
 If you’re looking to improve hirsutism symptoms, however, it can take a while until you notice a difference.
 Some argue, that it takes 6-12 months to see improvements, so it is important to be patient and consistent.